 It may not be as difficult as you think to avoid alcohol.
 Many people tell us they go off the taste of alcohol early in their pregnancy.

 If you find out you're pregnant after already having drunk in early pregnancy, you should avoid further drinking.
-Try not to worry as the risks of your baby being affected during the early stages are likely to be low.

 If you are pregnant and would like some support to cut down the amount you drink, you can talk to your GP, midwife or call Just One Number on 0300 300 0123.
 Health professionals will be able to help you to have a healthy pregnancy and birth.

 Drinking alcohol during pregnancy can lead to long-term harm to your developing baby.
 The more you drink, the greater the risk, because when you drink alcohol it passes through your blood to your unborn baby.

 Drinking alcohol increases the risk of miscarriage, premature birth, foetal alcohol syndrome or your baby having a low birthweight.
 It can also affect your baby after they're born.

 Tips on Avoiding Alcohol

 It is not recommended to drink while pregnant.
 If you do choose to drink, to protect your developing baby, you need to limit how many units you consume.
 Below is a rough guide of how many units are included in some common drinks.